Thr0cut/thr0cut.github.io/_posts/2024-02-18-ctf-htb-crafty.md

   <figcaption></figcaption>
 </figure>

-The exploit will open HTTP server on the specified port where it will host a malicious payload referring to Netcat listener.
-Also it opens an LDAP server with the instructions that would redirect the server to the Attacker's HTTP server.
+The exploit will start HTTP server on the specified port where it will host a malicious payload referring to Netcat listener.
+Also it starts LDAP server with the instructions that would redirect the target to the Attacker's HTTP server.
 In the output, the tool specifies a JNDI payload that will need to be injected in the game chat.

 Run Netcat: